Lozenge Tilings of a Hexagon and q-Racah Ensembles: Introduction

 \subsubsection{Linear statistics and recurrence coefficients}

-We will study linear statistics with sufficiently smooth test function for point process of the form \eqref{eq:qOPE} and time dependent generalizations.
-More precisely, for $y_j$ randomly from \eqref{eq:qOPE} and a function $f$ we will consider the random variable
+The probability measure in \eqref{eq:qOPErac} together with \eqref{eq:qRac} is a special case of a more general class of models, and we will prove various results on their asymptotic behavior based on general principles.
+Indeed, we study point processes on $\mathbb Z$ where one considers $n \in \mathbb N$ random points $y_1,\ldots,y_{n}$ with a joint probability distribution function proportional to where $\nu: \mathbb Z \to \mathbb R$ is strictly monotone and $w: \mathbb Z \to [0,\infty)$ such that

-where we anticipate the necessary rescaling with $n$ as $n \to \infty$.
-While taking this limit, we will also allow $\nu_n$ and $w_n$ to vary with $n$.
+for all $k \in \mathbb N$.
+If $w$ has a finite support, then \eqref{eq:finitemoments} is redundant.
+But in the case of infinite support, it ensures that all moments of $w$ exist and, in particular, \eqref{eq:qOPE} can be normalized to a probability measure.
+Also, if $w$ has a finite support, we need at least $n$ points in that support for \eqref{eq:qOPE} to be a well-defined probability measure.
+We will also study time-dependent extensions of \eqref{eq:qOPE}, but as their definition is a bit more technical we postpone the discussion to Section 2.

-Following the reasoning in \cite{breuer2017central,duits2018global} we will show that the cumulants for these linear statistics can be expressed in terms of the recurrence coefficients for orthogonal polynomials.
-To this end, let $p_k$ be the polynomial of degree $k$ and positive leading coefficient such that
+In case $\nu(y)=y$, \eqref{eq:qOPE} is the discrete orthogonal polynomial ensemble \cite{konig} associated with $w$.
+Such ensembles appear naturally in various contexts, and their name is explained by the fact that various quantities, such as the correlation functions, can be expressed in terms of the orthogonal polynomials with respect to the weight $w$.
+The process defined by \eqref{eq:qOPE} for general $\nu$ can also be analyzed using extensions of these orthogonal polynomials, such as $q$-analogues.
+Let $p_k$ be the unique polynomial of degree $k$ and positive leading coefficient such that